-CITY and Union agree to convert the current "cafeteria benefit plan", PERS health insurance premium plan, and the current Health Savings Plan to be consistent with applicable Internal Revenue Services' (IRS) regulations.
-CITY and Union agree to maintain the same level of contributions for each employee as such contributions exist for such employee at the time of conversion to the new plan.
-Such contributions may be designated by the employee to be paid as salary, or to the extent provided by applicable IRS regulations, directed to the 105 plan, or the City's 457 ICMA-RC Plan beginning with the first pay period in February 2010.
+CITY and UNION agree to convert the current "cafeteria benefit plan", PERS health insurance premium plan, and the current Health Savings Plan to be consistent with applicable Internal Revenue Services' (IRS) regulations.
+CITY and UNION agree to maintain the same level of contributions for each employee as such contributions exist for such employee at the time of conversion to the new plan.
+Such contributions may be designated by the employee to be paid as salary, or to the extent provided by applicable IRS regulations, directed to CITY's 457 ICMA-RC Plan beginning with the first pay period in February 2010.
 Such designation may not be made more than once each year during the month of December for implementation during the first pay period in January of the following year.

-To the extent provided by the applicable IRS regulations, an employee shall have the option to designate salary to the IRS Section 125 Plan during open enrollment for such plan.
+To the extent provided by the applicable IRS regulations, an employee shall have the option to designate salary to the IRS Section 125 Plan during open enrollment through a third party vendor contracted by the City.